 Among people who enrolled in coverage through HealthCare.gov over the last several months, average after-subsidy premiums are only $85/month.
 And 45% of the people who have enrolled since April 1 are paying less than $10/month for their coverage.

 It’s worth noting here that the threshold for employer-sponsored coverage to be considered affordable is a higher percentage of household income than the affordability standards used in the marketplace.
-An employer-sponsored plan is considered affordable in 2021 if the employee’s portion of the premium (for employee-only coverage) isn’t more than 9.83% of the household’s income.
+An employer-sponsored plan was considered affordable in 2021 if the employee’s portion of the premium (for employee-only coverage) isn’t more than 9.83% of the household’s income.

 But if you’re buying coverage in the marketplace, you won’t have to pay more than 8.5% of household income for the benchmark plan (second-lowest-cost Silver plan), and you’ll pay even less than that if your income is under 400% of the poverty level.
 In addition, if you enroll your whole family, that 8.5% of income cap will apply to the family, whereas the affordability test for employer-sponsored health insurance doesn’t consider the cost to add family members to the plan.